Food Safety

 training and audits

-There are some decent online options for training and certification, but none of them are as powerful or as fun as in-person, group training for your team, in your restaurant, at times and days that work best for you and for them.
+There are decent online and in-person options to training and certification fast, but none are as effective as in-person, group training for your team, in your restaurant, at times and days that work best for you and for them.
+That’s knowledge that sticks.

-You gather the troops, I’ll bring the best, most effective food safety training your people have likely ever had, in the comfort and convenience of your place.
-Plant the seeds with me of what you think your folks need to hear and know, and we’ll make sure they hear the concerns in the context of professional standards, and your unique food safety culture will be emphasized (or built).
-I will not rest until your food safety managers are certified, and/or your food handlers know how to keep food safe.
+You gather the troops, I bring the best, most effective training your people have likely ever had, in the comfort and convenience of your place.
+Plant seeds of what your folks need to hear and I’ll make sure they learn in the context of professional standards and of your unique culture.
+Chefs and managers will be certified, and your food handlers will understand their roles in keeping food safe.

-If needed, I also love doing pre-training audits in your busy kitchen (without getting in the way).
+It’s also fun to do pre-training audits in your busy kitchen (without getting in the way).
 We walk through as an inspector would, take lots of pictures and notes, and bring that intel to training.
-Post-audit and post-training followup and report are powerful tools for your place to get (and stay) on the rails and ready to excel at
+Doing this pre- and post-training is a powerful way to prepare for no-sweat inspections.

 (ROOKIE) COOKING FOR CROWDS